Ramon Santamarina: Santamarina & Sons

 On July 1, 1890, Santamarina established the Santamarina & Sons company.
 The firm was devoted to various branches of economy, among which are rural and urban government establishments, industrial, banking businesses, and fruit transport.
 Among its facilities are: Bella Vista, La Colina, La Elvira, Energy, La Fortuna, La Gloria, La Providencia, La Totora, Will, the Roses, Las Gaviotas, Los Angeles, Los Gauchos, Meriland, Ramon R, San Alberto, San Jose and San Ramon, San Pedro, Santa Elena and Sarah, among others.
 All these establishments are scattered throughout the provinces of Buenos Aires, Santa Fe and Santiago del Estero.

 By 2020, the company was headed by Marcelo de Alzaga, grandson of Jorge Alejandro Santamarina, and directed by Carlos Fernando Santamarina and José Ramón Santamarina, all of which are fourth generation descendants of Ramon Santamarina.

 Legacy

 Monument of Ramon Santamarina in Tandil.

 The college of San Jose in Tandil was built to honor Ramon Santamarina, while the city's hospital was named after him on March 10, 1912.
-In Tandil stands a monument created by the sculpto Miguel Bay.
-In the province of Buenos Aires in Argentina, a town was named after his birthplace Ourense.
+In Tandil stands a monument created by the sculptor Miguel Bay.
+In the province of Buenos Aires in Argentina, a town was named after his birthplace of Ourense, while another town was named after himself.

 The football club Club y Biblioteca Ramón Santamarina was named in his honour.